PPC64/torch-ezinstall/README.md

 luarocks install lua-cjson
 ```

-By default, luarocks includes a link to our own Rocks repository, hosted [here](https://github.com/torch/rocks).
+By default, luarocks includes a link to torch's Rocks repository, hosted [here](https://github.com/torch/rocks).
 If you wish to publish your packages as rocks for Torch, simply clone this repo, add your rocks, and make a pull request on Github!

 ## Updating from a previous version
 Note that if you are coming from a previous version you are advise to clean up the old installation with the following command